tinguy16/DH150-2020W/README.md

 ![RichieJourneyMap](https://github.com/tinguy16/DH150-2020W/raw/master/richiejm.jpg)

 ## Wireframe and graphic design element variation
+This sketch showcases the processes for searching through new music based on specific genres and saving favorite songs, uploading your own music, and interacting with other users through comments and messaging.
+[Read more...](hhttps://github.com/tinguy16/DH150-2020W/tree/master/assignment06)

 ![Wireframe](https://github.com/tinguy16/DH150-2020W/raw/master/wireflow.jpg)

 ## Low-fidelity prototype
+Below is the result of the low-fidelity prototyping.
+Each color corresponds to a different task.
+* Red = searching through new music based on specific genres
+* Purple = uploading your own music
+* Green = finding a song you like, favoriting it, commenting on it, and messaging its artist

+My participant was able to complete all three tasks sucessfully, although she did note a few areas of confusion.
+In the first task, I asked her to browse through songs sorted by the EDM genre and listen to the playlist on shuffle.
+She thought that the option being titled "Lastest Tracks" felt a bit misleading, but upon comparing it to the other avaible options, chose it because it made the most sense.
+In the second task, I asked my particpant to upload a song of theirs to the app.
+My participant went directly from "Import Tracks" to choosing one of the songs listed to upload, so she thought "Phone Library" meant your camera roll where you could choose an album cover.
+In the third task, I asked my participant to find a song they liked, favorite it, comment on it, and message its artist.
+These related tasks were easily accomplished by my participant, although she did note that the chat bubble icon for the comment function being next to the envelope icon for the inbox function could be hard to differentiate between.
+She also noted that there was no back button to return to the previous page after completing a task.
+[Read more...](hhttps://github.com/tinguy16/DH150-2020W/tree/master/assignment06)

 ![Wireflow](https://github.com/tinguy16/DH150-2020W/raw/master/task%203.jpg)

 ## High-fidelity prototype
+The purpose of this high fidelity prototype is to transform the previously made wireflow into an interactive prototype of the Audiu app in hopes of improving upon the original app.
+In order to create this high fidelity prototype, I reflected upon past user tests to improve upon my original wireflow's design.
+I also referenced Spotify's and Instagram's user interfaces because I felt like they were well designed and have features that I was looking to incorporate into my app redesign.
+I used InVision Studio to create the final product shown below.
+[Read more...](https://github.com/tinguy16/DH150-2020W/tree/master/assignment086)

 ![HiFiWireflow](https://github.com/tinguy16/DH150-2020W/raw/master/Screen%20Shot%202020-03-02%20at%209.49.23%20PM.png)

 Interact with the prototype [here](https://projects.invisionapp.com/prototype/AudiuInteractivePrototype-ck7bgdje5002iwo01xgelaqnk/play/482f5d6c)